djmeijer/ProjectEuler/README.md

 ProjectEuler
 ============
-Solutions in C# and Haskell for problems on projecteuler.net
+Solutions in C# and Haskell for problems on projecteuler.net.

-By spending time on projecteuler.net I hope to improve my problem solving skills and eventually master Haskell.